ndt080/signal-yard/tools/glossary-generator/README.md

-# Railway Glossary .graphml File Generator
+# Glossary .graphml File Generator

 ## Overview

 This tool generates a `.graphml` file that encapsulates a graph of railway industry-specific terms, jargon, and abbreviations, along with their definitions and interconnections.
 The `.graphml` format, an XML-based structure, is chosen for its ability to represent relationships between terms efficiently.
 This approach ensures a universal, scalable, and easily updatable repository of domain knowledge, which is essential for enriching the contextual understanding of language models tailored to industrial applications.
 The resulting `.graphml` file is designed for future integration into the **PathRAG pipeline** within the **MCP server**, a system dedicated to managing and querying industrial data.
 This enables advanced retrieval and analysis of railway terminology for various use cases.

 ## Technologies Used